toddmcbrearty/oh_my_zsh_custom/readme.md

 ## Overview

 This project contains custom configurations, functions, aliases, and autocompletes designed to extend the functionality of the `oh-my-zsh` shell.
 The directory structure primarily supports custom scripts, aliases, and functions for optimized terminal usage.

 ---

 ## Project Structure

 ### **Functions**

 1. **`functions/to`**
    Custom function related to a likely navigation utility.
 This script may serve as a tool for quick navigation between directories.

 2. **`functions/push_custom_zsh`**
    A function possibly used for managing or pushing custom `.zsh` configurations to a repository or another environment.

-3. **`functions/i_can_only_run_on`**
-   Potentially a script to enforce restrictions on where a specific function or script can be executed, based on the environment.

 ### **Aliases**

 1. **`aliases/git`**
    A collection of custom `git` command aliases to simplify or shorten common Git operations.